oracle/oracle-database-operator/docs/multitenant/README.md

 - If specified, the `configmap` is applied during PDB **cloning**, **opening** and **plugging**
 - The `configmap` is not monitored by the reconciliation loop; this feature will be available in future releases.
 This means that if someone decides to manually alter an init parameter, then the operator does not take any actions to syncronize PDB configuration with the `configmap`.
 - **Alter system parameter feature** will be available in future releases.
-- An application error with the `configmap` (for whatever reason) does not stop processes from completing.
-A warning with the associated SQL code is reported in the log file.
+- A `configmap` misconfiguration (typo, invalid parameter, invalid value) does not stop the operation.
+A warning with the associated SQL code is written in the log file.

-- **PDB configmap bitmap** status is not reported by the *kubectl get lrpdb* command; in order to verifiy configmap status you need to describe the resource.
+- **PDB configmap bitmap** status is not reported by the *kubectl get lrpdb* command; You can describe the resource to verify the bitmap status (*kubectl describe lrpdb ....*).

 | Name    | Value     | Description                                       |
 |---------|-----------|---------------------------------------------------|